shawngraham/obsidian-student-starter-vault/readme.md

+[edit summer 2022] - there's a lot going on in this vault.
+If you're new to Obsidian, maybe give [this one a try instead](https://github.com/shawngraham/simple-vault)

 **note** some of these plugins don't work very well with the obsidian mobile app.
 I'll make a version for mobile use.
 If you keep your vault in icloud or dropbox, you'll be able to access your notes across devices. but save the ocr etc for your desktop!

 ## getting started